Luká

 Luká (Luk) is a municipality and village in Olomouc District in the Olomouc Region of the Czech Republic.
 It has about 900 inhabitants.
+The municipality is located on the Javoříčka Stream in the Zábřeh Highlands.

+The village of Javoříčko, which was destroyed during World War II, is located within the municipality.
+The memorial area that commemorates this event is protected as a national cultural monument.

 Administrative division

 Luká consists of six municipal parts (in brackets population according to the 2021 census):